Niyki/hybrid-image/README.md

-# Hybrid-Image-Java
+# Hybrid Image
-Simple script that creates a hybrid image using Java.
+Script that creates a hybrid image using Java.